 Choosing an Accredited Logistics Degree Program

-Accreditation can help ensure a program meets industry standards.
-For starters, look for an online school that is regionally accredited at the institutional level.
+Accreditation can help to make sure a program meets certain standards.
+For starters, look for an online school that is regionally accredited at the institute level.

-In addition, the Accreditation Council for Business Schools and Programs (ACBSP) accredits business programs in logistics.
-These include Associate’s, Bachelor’s, and graduate logistics programs.
+Also, the Accreditation Council for Business Schools and Programs (ACBSP) accredits business programs in logistics.
+These are Associate’s, Bachelor’s, and grad programs.

-ACBSP bases accreditations on select areas, like student learning, faculty, curriculum, and more.
-So, choosing an ACBSP-accredited program can help bring confidence in the quality of your logistics education.
+ACBSP bases its accrediting on select things, like student learning, staff, curriculum, and more.
+So, choosing an ACBSP accredited program can help make sure of the quality of your education.

 What Can You Do with a Logistics Degree?

-According to the most recent census data, the workforce currently has 10.9 million business degree-holders.
-That includes those who earned degrees in logistics, materials, and supply chain management.
+According to the most recent census data, the work force has 10.9 million business degree holders.
+That includes those who earned degrees in logistics, materials, and SCM.

-As a whole, logistics is a growing field.
-It is part of the business and financial sector, which is projected to grow 10 percent from 2016 to 2026.
-Not only are supply and distribution systems critical to businesses, but they have become more complex in recent years.
-So, professionals like logisticians may be needed to solve problems and improve efficiency.
+As a whole, it is a growing field.
+It is part of the business and financial sector, which is supposed to grow 10% from 2016 to 2026.
+Not only are supply and distribution systems key to business, but they have become more complex in recent years.
+So, these pros may be needed to solve problems and improve efficiency.